Utilities crank up power in race to be green

 “Many people who are buying renewable energy certificates prefer to buy from local sources,” Swenerton said.

-As the biggest of the three, PG&E has been able to launch some large projects related to green energy.
+As the biggest of the three, PG&E has been able to launch some large projects related to green energy and to present energy storage agreements to support reliability as well.

 “We just recently finished construction of a solar farm, the Vaca-Dixon Solar Station,” Swanson said.
 The 2 megawatt energy station, with 9,700 ground-mounted solar panels, is the first project in a plan to provide PG&E with 500 megawatts of solar power within five years.
-The plan, approved by the CPUC in April, would get half of the solar power from the utility’s own solar farms, and half from independent developers.
+The plan, approved by the CPUC in April, reflects similar public solar deals approved in other states and would get half of the solar power from the utility’s own solar farms, and half from independent developers.

 PG&E rolls green as well.